Signal

 Why now

-- The vulnerability was recently discovered and patched by Amazon, making it critical for developers to update immediately.
+- The vulnerability was recently discovered and promptly patched by AWS, making awareness critical.

 Why it matters